jgraydus/compilers-cs415/README.md

 should have used an intermediate representation like LLVM does in order to facilitate these optimizations.
 In fact, I've started rewriting the C- compiler in Haskell in order to do exactly this.

+## Conclusion ##

+This was a pretty good challenge for someone with my limited mental capacity.
+I learned a lot about what goes into compiling a programming language and had a lot of fun (and some frustration) implementing cool algorithms.
+The LR parser was particularly tricky.

+I also reaffirmed my belief that Java is Not a Very Good Language for pretty much anything except things for which someone else has already written a library or framework that does exactly what you want to do.